Terry Wade

 Terry Wade (born February 27, 1960) is an American bodysurfer.
+Terry Wade, who began surfing at the Wedge at age 14, describes it as an exceptionally high-performance wave, noted for its challenge and intensity, making it one of the most formidable waves worldwide due to its power and steepness.

 Career

-Wade mastered the largest waves ridden at The Wedge, a surf spot in Newport Beach, California.
+Wade rode the large waves at The Wedge, a surf spot in Newport Beach, California.
 He received significant media coverage between 1973 and 1998, for sitting in the water for hours waiting for the largest waves of the day.
 He was described by Details magazine as the "Michael Jordan of big wave bodysurfing".

 Wade was among those who fought Newport Beach City Council to keep surf and body boards out of The Wedge during certain times of the day during a specified time of the year, for safety reason.
 He has also opposed big name surfers bringing large crews of photographers for photo opportunities at The Wedge, and gave an open invitation to all to bodysurf The Wedge.

 Media appearances

 Wade has been profiled in many surf magazines, and has appeared in surf films including Thump, Bud Brown's Goin Surfin', Wavemasters, Five Summer Stories, and a documentary by Tom Lynch about The Wedge.
 For some years after he stopped surfing The Wedge, Wade continued to be interviewed by magazines such as Outside and Details.

 In 2016, Wade featured prominently in Dirty Old Wedge, a documentary about the history of The Wedge, and was described as the "superstar" of The Wedge Crew.